Skip to content

 Volunteer, Bring Art, Lead

 The Firefly event is run by volunteers.
 The Firefly Board hosts the festival and the Festival Leads supports the Cluster Leads who support the Core Leads who run a Core.
 Firefly won’t happen without all that support.
-Check out our Open Leadership, Volunteer Core, Art at Firefly, and Theme Camp pages on the website for more information on all the stuff that gets done, who does it, and how you can too.
+Check out our Participate, Volunteer Cores, Art at Firefly, and Theme Camp pages on the website for more information on all the stuff that gets done, who does it, and how you can too.

 The week you’re at the event, and you have some time, offer help to those who look like they could use a hand!
 Everyone that you see working to make this event happen is a volunteer (even the Board of Directors).
 They started out just asking what needed to be done.